 A growth hormone deficiency is classified by when the pituitary gland is not producing how it is supposed to be.
 The pituitary gland is responsible for the production of somatotropin, which is important for keeping your tissues, bones, and muscles healthy, as well as advance growth.
 The most common symptom of GHD in children is their significantly shorter height than other children the same age.
 Children who have GHD typically grow less than two inches per year during puberty.
 Some other common symptoms may include:

 - Increased pockets of fat in the abdomen or face

 - Slow development or growth of teeth and hair

 Human Growth Hormone (HGH) Therapy is the most common treatment recommended for children experiencing GHD and other medical conditions.
-During Pediatric HGH Therapy in Beverly Hills, CA, somatotropin is injected into the patient to promote healthy development and growth.
+After diagnosis and proper testing if HGH is deemed appropriate.
+During Pediatric HGH Therapy in Los Angeles, CA, somatotropin is injected into the patient to promote healthy development and growth.
 During the first year of treatment, children are generally expected to grow four or more inches.

-If you have any further questions about Pediatric HGH Therapy, please contact MetroMD today to schedule a consultation.
+If you have any further questions about Pediatric HGH Therapy, please contact MetroMD today with any questions or to schedule a consultation.
 We look forward to hearing from you!